-1. APPROVAL OF CONSENT AGENDA
+APPROVAL OF CONSENT AGENDA

-- A. Application #PL2017-089 FINAL PLAT The Grove at Lee's Summit, 1st Plat, Lots 1, 2 & Tract A; The Grove at Lee's Summit, LLC, applicant - B. Application #PL2017-098 PRELIMINARY PLAT Arborwalk South, Lots 1-381 & Tracts A-N; Inspired Homes, LLC, applicant - C. Minutes of the May 9, 2017 Planning Commission meeting - D. Minutes of the May 23, 2017 Planning Commission meeting
+TMP-0545 Appl. #PL2017-089 - FINAL PLAT - The Grove at Lee's Summit, 1st Plat,

+Lots 1, 2 & Tract A; The Grove at Lee's Summit, LLC, applicant

-On the motion of Mr. Lopez, seconded by Mr. Funk, the Planning Commission voted unanimously by voice vote to APPROVE the Consent Agenda, Item 1A-D as published.
+A motion was made by Board Member Lopez, seconded by Board Member Funk, that this Final Plat be approved.
+The motion carried unanimously.

+TMP-0544 Appl. #PL2017-098 - PRELIMINARY PLAT - Arborwalk South, Lots 1-381 &

+Tracts A-N; Inspired Homes, LLC, applicant

+A motion was made by Board Member Lopez, seconded by Board Member Funk, that this Preliminary Plat be approved.
+The motion carried unanimously.

+2017-1287 Minutes of the May 9, 2017 Planning Commission

+A motion was made by Board Member Lopez, seconded by Board Member Funk, that these minutes be approved.
+The motion carried unanimously.

+Minutes of the May 23, 2017 Planning Commission meeting

+A motion was made by Board Member Lopez, seconded by Board Member Funk, that these minutes be approved.
+The motion carried unanimously.

+PUBLIC HEARINGS

-Continued Application #PL2016-209 - REZONING from R-1 & CP-2 to PMIX and PRELIMINARY DEVELOPMENT PLAN - Pryor Lakes, approximately 32 acres located at the northwest corner of NW Chipman Rd. and NW Pryor Rd.; Christie Development Association, LLC, applicant
+CONTINUED PUBLIC HEARING - Appl. #PL2016-209 - REZONING from R-1 & CP-2 to PMIX and PRELIMINARY DEVELOPMENT PLAN - Pryor Lakes, approximately 32 acres located at the northwest corner of NW Chipman Rd and NW Pryor Rd; Christie Development Association, LLC, applicant (continued to a date uncertain, at the City's request)